Fab-Bit/Online-Bookstore/README.md

 The test suite uses the Maven Surefire plugin to generate JUnit XML reports located in the `target/surefire-reports` directory.
 These reports can be consumed by CI systems to display results.
 You can also open the reports locally to inspect test outcomes.

-## Contributing

-Feel free to fork this repository and improve the test coverage or structure.
-Pull requests are welcome.